LinkedInLearning/postgresml-building-ai-powered-database-applications-3895104/README.md

-# COURSENAME
+# PostgresML: Building AI Powered Database Applications
-This is the repository for the LinkedIn Learning course `course-name`.
+This is the repository for the LinkedIn Learning course `PostgresML: Building AI Powered Database Applications`.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![lil-thumbnail-url]